 “No one has seen a woman like this in the vines of Galicia, and I’m not sure they’re ready for her.”– Alice Feiring

 Hailing from Allariz in the province of Ourense, Laura remembers always loving wine as a kid.
 So much so that she decided, at the tender age of 16, to become a winemaker and enroll in the local enology school.
 Upon graduation, she worked at the nearby Adega Cachín, and then overseas with Eben Sadie in South Africa and Achaval Ferrer in Argentina.
 After her various apprenticeships, Laura took over the reins at Dominio do Bibei, a pioneering producer of fine wine in the Quiroga-Bibei subzone of Ribeira Sacra.
 Laura worked there for 10 years developing a style of winemaking that was fine-tuned to the hillsides of the region, specifically to the terruño around the village of Manzaneda.
-In 2014 Laura struck out on her own, and with the help of her chef/artist partner Alvaro Dominguez formed Daterra Viticultores.
-This is how they describe their project: “Daterra Viticultores owes its name to the many women and men who have spent the course of their lives on the Manzaneda mountainsides in the Bibei valley cultivating these vines, and who entrust Laura Lorenzo to carry on their culture.”
+In 2014 Laura struck out on her own, and formed Daterra Viticultores.
+This is how she describes her project: “Daterra Viticultores owes its name to the many women and men who have spent the course of their lives on the Manzaneda mountainsides in the Bibei valley cultivating these vines, and who entrust Laura Lorenzo to carry on their culture.”

 The most southeast of the 5 Ribeira Sacra subzones, the Quiroga-Bibei terruño is also one of the most diverse.
 The landscape is rugged and sparse, with steep terraced and un-terraced vineyards overlooking the Bibei, Jares, and Navea rivers.
 Here the climate of the Atlantic intertwines with warm continental influences.
 In the lowest elevation vineyards, the vegetation and climate seems almost Mediterranean, with olive trees and herbs such as lavender and thyme growing wild.
 Granite is the dominant soil type, complimented by slate, clay, gneiss and sand.
 There are many grapes planted here not often seen in other parts of Ribeira Sacra or Galicia, such as Mouraton and Colgadeira.
 The diversity and beauty is breathtaking.